 Another way that writing jobs online vary from traditional copywriting, is the focus on “SEO.”
-SEO is “Search Engine Optimization” and refers to the way in which an article can be written in order to increase its likelihood of appearing high up in Google’s search results.
-Clients may ask you to repeat a certain keyphrase a few times throughout an article, or to organize your headers in a specific way.
+SEO stands for “Search Engine Optimization” and refers to the way in which an article can be written in order to increase its likelihood of appearing high up in Google’s search results.
+Clients may ask you to repeat a certain keyphrase a few times throughout an article or to organize your headers in a specific way.
 We’ll discuss this more in a moment, but suffice to say that the online copywriter should at least familiarize themselves with the basics of SEO.

 The nature of online writing jobs

-Either way, you need to find clients and provide them with copy that meets their goals (sales, engagement, persuasion).
+Either way, you need to find clients and provide them with a copy that meets their goals (sales, engagement, persuasion).
 Often this means working as a “ghostwriter,” so you won’t be credited anywhere.
-You’ll often be required to meet deadlines, and will usually be paid per word.
+You’ll be required to meet deadlines, and will usually be paid per word.